 Are There Any Alternatives To Wearing A Dip Belt?

-Regardless of how you wear the dip belt, it’ll always be somewhat uncomfortable.
+It'll always be somewhat uncomfortable regardless of how you wear the dip belt.
 That’s why many lifters have been searching for more convenient alternatives.
 But would these alternatives be as efficient?
 Let’s find out.

 1. Weighted Vest